HMatheo/MapManga/README.md

 - [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) - Framework

 ## Features
-    - Have a list of anime/manga with what you watch, what you have seen
+    -Have a list of anime/manga with what you watch, what you have seen -Consult its list
-    - Consult its list
-    - Add and remove anime and manga from your list
-    - Give a review on an anime or manga and rate it
+    -Add and remove anime and manga from your list -Give a review on an anime or manga and rate it

 ## Screen Capture